ClickHouse/clickhouse-cpp/README.md

         </readonly>
     </profiles>
 ```
 - Enabling asynchronous inserts at the user level.
-Ensure your login accout has the privileges about ALTER USER.
+Ensure your login account has the privileges about ALTER USER.
 Then you can use insert_account for asynchronous inserts.
 ```sql
 ALTER USER insert_account SETTINGS async_insert=1,wait_for_async_insert=1,async_insert_use_adaptive_busy_timeout=0,async_insert_busy_timeout_ms=5000,async_insert_max_data_size=104857600
 ```